How to grow your Instagram account in 2026

 To get featured by a feature hub, you have to either use their provided hashtag or tag them in your photos (every hub has its own rules).
 Take note that some hubs require you to follow them to be featured.

-There are also themed feature hubs that have daily, weekly or monthly themes (meaning – there is a new hashtag for each theme, which might give you a better chance at being featured).
-Some of such feature hubs (which I often tag) include graffi_ty, gramoftheday, jjcommunity, 9vaga_weeklychallenges9, nothingisordinary_, and picturetokeep_weekly.
+There are also themed feature hubs that have daily, weekly, or monthly themes (meaning – there is a new hashtag for each theme, which might give you a better chance at being featured).
+Some of such feature hubs (which I often tag) include graffi_ty, gramoftheday, jjcommunity, nothingisordinary_,.
 During these daily or weekly themes, if specified, you can even tag all your old photos that match the theme.

 Shoutouts

-A shout-out is when another person shares your photo or your profile in their story, therefore exposing your account to a new audience.
-This means – new profile visitors and potentially – new followers.
+A shout-out is when another person shares your photo or your profile in their story, exposing your account to a new audience.
+This leads to new profile visitors and potentially new followers.

 Many accounts often go from profile to profile, leaving messages that offer to share each other’s accounts for more exposure.
 If the user agrees, both the sender and receiver will share each other’s accounts in their stories.